vortexntnu/software-learning-period/tutorial_packages/frames/README.md

 # Frames and coordinate transformation tutorial package

+This package aims to give a very basic introduction to coordinate frames and transforms in ROS1, using the tf2 package.

 # Task 1: Static transforms

-Goal: Create the tf tree in RViz that shows base_link together with the IMU and DVL frame
+Goal: Create the tf tree in RViz that shows base_link together with the IMU and DVL frame.

-Optional: Also add camera center frame?
+Everything should be in NED

 Solution: Define the transforms in the transforms.launch

 1. Try running the example code

-    You should see an error complaining about static transforms not defined
+    roslaunch frames frames.launch

+2. Use RViz to inspect your frames

+TODO: Add images

 2. Define the required static transforms